cbor-wg/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

 Sorting can be expensive in very constrained environments.
 This is the only reason these two are not combined into one.

-Deterministically encoded data is always decodable, even by receivers that do not specifically support deterministic encoding.
+Deterministic serialization, as defined in this document, can be decoded by any ordinary or general-purpose serialization decoder described here.
+It is also compatible with the preferred serialization decoding described in {{-cbor}}.
-Deterministic encoding can be helpful for debugging and such.
+Deterministic serialization can be helpful for debugging and such.
 In environments where map sorting is not costly, it is acceptable and beneficial to always use it.
 In such an environment, a CBOR encoder may produce deterministic encoding by default and may even omit support for ordinary encoding entirely.
-But note that determinstic is never a substitue for general serialization where uses cases may require indefinite lengths, separate big numbers from integers in the data model, need non-trivial NaNs or other.
+But note that deterministic is never a substitute for general serialization where uses cases may require indefinite lengths, separate big numbers from integers in the data model, need non-trivial NaNs, or other.

 # CDDL Control Operators {#CDDL-Operators}